Are you tired of dealing with steel that is uneven, bent, twisted, or waving? Look no further than the straightening process for sheet metal parts.

 Deformation caused by residual stress of steel

-When the steel is subjected to shearing, thermal cutting or other factors, the residual stress is partially released and the steel is deformed.
+When the steel cools quickly or due to other reasons, this stress remains in the steel and forms residual stress.
+When subjected to shearing, thermal cutting, or other factors, residual stress is partially released, causing the steel to become deformed.

 Deformation caused by steel processing

-For example, shearing, gas cutting or welding of steel plates will cause deformation of steel due to stress, uneven heating and cooling.
+In the steel processing process, steel may become deformed due to external forces or uneven heating.
+For instance, shearing, gas cutting, or welding of steel plates can result in deformation of the steel due to stress and variations in heating and cooling.

 Deformation of steel due to improper transportation and storage

-The raw materials used in cold worksheet metal are long and larger steel plates and section steels.
-If the lifting, transportation and storage are improper, the steel will be bent, twisted and locally deformed due to its own weight.
+The raw materials used in cold working sheet metal are long and large steel plates and section steels.
+Improper lifting, transportation, and storage can cause the steel to bend, twist, and locally deform due to its own weight.

-Assuming that the steel is composed of multiple layers of fibers in the thickness direction, when the steel is straight, the fiber length of each layer is equal; when the steel is bent, the fiber length of each layer is not equal.
+Assuming that the steel is made up of multiple fibers layered in the thickness direction, when the steel is straight, the length of each fiber layer is equal.
+However, when the steel is bent, the length of each fiber layer becomes unequal.

-As shown in the figure, when the steel is straight, the lengths of ab and cd are equal; when the steel is bent, the length of c/d/ is shorter, and the length of a/b/ is longer.
+As depicted in the figure, when the steel is straight, the lengths of “ab” and “cd” are equal.
+However, when the steel is bent, the length of “c/d” becomes shorter while the length of “a/b” becomes longer.

-Straightening is to use external force or heating to extend the shorter fiber of the steel or shorten the longer fiber.
-Finally, the fiber length of each part tends to be the same, thereby eliminating the bending, twisting, uneven deformation of the steel or the workpiece.
+Straightening involves using external force or heating to either extend the shorter fibers of the steel or shorten the longer fibers.
+This results in the fibers of each part becoming equal in length, thereby eliminating any bending, twisting, or uneven deformations in the steel or the workpiece.

-There are many straightening methods, which can be divided into manual straightening, mechanical straightening and flame straightening according to the source and nature of the external force.
+There are various methods for straightening steel, which can be classified into manual, mechanical, and flame straightening, depending on the source and type of external force used.

 Common tools for manual straightening – hand hammer